 Sample characteristics

 We recruited 104 women into this pilot study.
 We excluded one participant found to be pregnant at the time of colposcopy, leaving 103 in the analytic sample.
 Median age was 44 years (interquartile range [IQR] 40-51), and all participants were on ART.
-Nearly all women (94%) reported a history of cervical screening, including 11 women with previous abnormal results (Table 1) either self-reported or extracted from the hospital records system.
+Nearly all women (94%) reported a history of cervical screening, however we were unable to confirm screening from electronic records for 32 (31%) women.
+Of those screened, there were 11 women with previous abnormal results (Table 1) either self-reported or extracted from the hospital records system.

 hr-HPV positivity